DominicBreuker/cryptanalysis/README.md

 # Acknowledgements

-The code in this repository is inspired a lot by (this site)[http://practicalcryptography.com/].
+The code in this repository is inspired a lot by [practicalcryptography.com](http://practicalcryptography.com/).
-Many thanks to the owner of it!
+Many thanks to the owner of this site!